THE BOARD OF EDUCATION OF

-The Chilliwack School District is looking for enthusiastic, qualified Supervision Assistants.
-We are looking for Supervision Assistants who are willing to work on an “on-call” basis.
+The Chilliwack School District is looking for enthusiastic, qualified Educational Assistants.
+We are looking for Education Assistants who are willing to work on an “on-call” basis.
 You would be required to be available for daily call outs to replace employees who are absent.
-The hours will range from 11:00 am. to 1:30 p.m. and are for a one hour duration.
-The wage is $23.32 per hour.

 Interested applicants should submit a complete application package that includes:

 · a detailed resume outlining relevant post-secondary qualifications and work

 · the names and contact information of at least two individuals who have